ovhlabs/knowledge-base/en/_posts/2014-04-17-spinning-up-instances-with-saltstack.markdown

 sudo pip install python-novaclient.
 ```

-Once that's done, go in the manager, in expert mode, under __Access & Security__ and finally under __API Access__.
+Once that's done, go in the manager, in OpenStack Horizon, under __Access & Security__ and finally under __API Access__.
 Download the __OpenStack RC file__.
 Save it on your box, source it and enter your password.
 It's safe it comes from runabove.

 ```
 source /home/jsb/openstackrc